nismz23killed/train_freight_system/README.md

 # train_freight_system

-Run the app using rust cargo run
+Build and run the app using rust cargo

 ex:
 ```